diogomont/physicsFX/README.md

 # physicsFX
-a very minimal 2d physics sandbox
+a very minimal 2d physics sandbox built in JavaFX